oswaldtd/Surf_Paddle/README.md

 Creating an html page simply from an image file.

-After completing this assignment, you be able to effectively use

 All of the assets are located in the /assets folder.

 This was done to be as pixel perfect as possible.
 To help with this I used the Chrome Plugin, PerfectPixel.